remla23-team10/operation/README.md

 ## Run the app

 To run the app, simply run `docker compose up` to deploy both the `app` and `model-service` container.
+The frontend interface is available in http://localhost:8080/

 ## App
 The [webapp](https://github.com/remla23-team10/app) is a simple Spring app with two endpoints: